kwant-project/kwant/doc/source/reference/kwant.solvers.rst

 Right now, the following solvers are implemented in kwant:

-- `~kwant.solvers.sparse`: A solver based on solving a sparse linear system, using the direct sparse solvers provided by scipy.
+- `~kwant.solvers.sparse`: A solver based on solving a sparse linear system, using the direct sparse solvers provided by SciPy.
 - `~kwant.solvers.mumps`: A solver based on solving a sparse linear system using the direct sparse solver MUMPS.
 To use it, the MUMPS library must be installed on the system.
 This solver typically